aossp-roms/cyanogenmod-vagrant/README.md

-#Galaxy Nexus Build Environment For CyanogenMod Custom ROMs
+# Build Environment For Custom ROMs

 This is an Ubuntu based VM with all the necessary dependencies to build a custom Android ROM.
 On first start it will clone the relevant git repositories to build CyanogenMod for Galaxy Nexus.